gravitational/teleport/rfd/0184-agent-auto-updates.md

 The `enable` subcommand will:
 1. If an updater-incompatible version of the Teleport package is installed, fail immediately.
 2. Query the `/v1/webapi/find` endpoint.
-3. If the current updater-managed version of Teleport is the latest, jump to (14).
+3. If the current updater-managed version of Teleport is the latest, jump to (15).
 4. Ensure there is enough free disk space to update Teleport via `unix.Statfs()` and `content-length` header from `HEAD` request.
 5. Download the desired Teleport tarball specified by `agent_version` and `server_edition`.
 6. Download and verify the checksum (tarball URL suffixed with `.sha256`).
 7. Extract the tarball to `/var/lib/teleport/versions/VERSION` and write the SHA to `/var/lib/teleport/versions/VERSION/sha256`.
+8. Verify that the downloaded binaries are valid executables on the host.
-8. Replace any existing binaries or symlinks with symlinks to the current version.
+9. Replace any existing binaries or symlinks with symlinks to the current version.
-9. Backup `/var/lib/teleport/proc/sqlite.db` into `/var/lib/teleport/versions/OLD-VERSION/backup/sqlite.db` and create `backup.yaml`.
+10. Backup `/var/lib/teleport/proc/sqlite.db` into `/var/lib/teleport/versions/OLD-VERSION/backup/sqlite.db` and create `backup.yaml`.
-10. Restart the agent if the systemd service is already enabled.
+11. Restart the agent if the systemd service is already enabled.
-11. Set `active_version` in `update.yaml` if successful or not enabled.
+12. Set `active_version` in `update.yaml` if successful or not enabled.
-12. Replace the symlinks/binaries and `/var/lib/teleport/proc/sqlite.db` and quit (exit 1) if unsuccessful.
+13. Replace the symlinks/binaries and `/var/lib/teleport/proc/sqlite.db` and quit (exit 1) if unsuccessful.
-13. Remove all stored versions of the agent except the current version and last working version.
+14. Remove all stored versions of the agent except the current version and last working version.
-14. Configure `update.yaml` with the current proxy address and group, and set `enabled` to true.
+15. Configure `update.yaml` with the current proxy address and group, and set `enabled` to true.

 The `disable` subcommand will:
 1. Configure `update.yaml` to set `enabled` to false.